dstrawberrygirl/SODemo/README.md

 4. Launch Unity, open the Arena scene and hit Play.

 ## The Contents
 This project is intended purely as a demo, and not for production use.
-More of a "you can" instead of a "you should",